Some of you may have heard something about a newsletter, and even an eBook, that I’m publishing called something like “Writing Isn’t Sexy.”

 The WIS newsletter provides ongoing ideas, ones that I’ve usually tested on myself (me = lab rat).
 It arrives once a month in an email format.
 The newsletters will also include updates about books I have coming out and about successes and failures I’ve faced trying to make a living as a writer.
 Hopefully, while laughing at me, you will learn from my mistakes.

-I’m sure you’ve noticed that there are lots of places on this blog to sign up for the WIS newsletter: at the end of this blog post and in the sidebar over there; you can even email me if those are too hard to figure out.
+I’m sure you’ve noticed that there are lots of places on this blog to sign up for the WIS newsletter: at the end of this blog post and in the footer; you can even email me if those are too hard to figure out.
 Unsubscribing is easy too, and of course there will be no SPAM or nonsense like that.

 OK.
 I’m glad we had this talk.